-Hose, Gloves, Suspenders, Pocket Handkerchiefs, Fravats, Neck Ties, Shirts, Collars, &c.
+Hose, Gloves, Suspenders, Pocket Handkerchiefs, Cravnts, Neck Ties.
+Shirts, Collars, &c.
 Goods made up at short notice.
-None but the best of workmen are employed.
-Custom work taken in as by any other tailor, and made up sub stantially and neatly.
-Persons wishing to get any other tailor to make up their goods can buy them from us, as one p and as reasonable as at any other establishment in the county.
+None but best of workmen are employed. taken in as by any other tailor, and made up sub stantially and neatly.
+Persons wishing to get any other tailor to make up their goods can buy them from us, as enerp and as reasonable as at any other stablishment in the county.

 Cutting done at all times.
-Fashions regularly received.
-Terms,

-Cash or short time to prompt paying customers HAUS & BRADLEY.

-P. S. We have also a LIVERY Estab'ishment and re prepared to hire at all times HORSES.
-BUGGIES and WAGONS.
+Fashious regularly received.
+Terms, Cash or short time to prompt paying customers are prepared to hire at all times HORSES, BUGGIES and WAGONS.
 Good Drivers furnished when desired.
 Terms for